Services

 • Indigenous pedagogies

-• Recognition of prior learning as one important aspect of the IKS discourse.
+• Recognition of Prior Learning (RPL) as one important aspect of the IKS discourse.

-• Both IK holders and practitioners are involved in the teaching and learning programmes in order to provide the graduates with the necessary skills, knowledge and values of IKS.
+• Both IK holders and practitioners are involved in the teaching and learning programmes to provide the graduates with the necessary skills, knowledge and values of IKS.

 Research